Can you freeze cookie dough? Absolutely! Everything you need to know about how to freeze cookie dough is right here!

 These are cookies you would shape into a log first and then slice and bake.

-Examples: holiday swirl cookies, pinwheel cookies, nan khatai, other shortbread cookies.
+Examples: holiday swirl cookies, pinwheel cookies, naan khatai, shortbread cookies.

-Baking: Logs need to thaw either on the counter until pliable or in the refrigerator the night before.
-Slice the cookies with a sharp knife and place them on a parchment paper covered cookie sheet, giving them enough space to spread a little.
+Baking: Logs need to thaw either on the counter until pliable or in the refrigerator overnight.
+Slice the cookies with a sharp knife and place them on a parchment-lined cookie sheet, giving them enough space to spread slightly.
 Bake as directed on the recipe.

 Rolled cookies

 Rolled cookies are the ones you have to roll into a ball with your palms.
-Most of the time, it’s because these cookies are then rolled into some sort of coating like sugar or cinnamon before being baked.
+Most of the time, it's because these cookies are then coated with something like sugar or cinnamon before baking.

-Freezing: Scoop out these cookies into even portions and roll each one into a ball.
-Lay them out on a parchment covered sheet pan and either wrap the entire pan twice and tightly with plastic wrap.
-Alternatively, you can place the sheet pan in the freezer until the balls are firm and then transfer the balls to an airtight plastic container or a freezer bag.
-Do not add the coating to the frozen dough.
+Freezing: Scoop out the dough into even portions and roll into a balls.
+Lay them out on a parchment-lined sheet pan and either wrap the entire pan twice and tightly with plastic wrap.

 Baking: When you are ready to bake, pull out the number of frozen dough balls you want to bake and roll them in their coating.
-There’s no need to thaw.
-Just place them on your parchment lined cookie sheet and bake according to the recipe.
+There's no need to thaw.
+Just bake according to the recipe.

-This type of cookie dough needs to be rolled out and then cut into shapes with a knife or cookie cutters.
+This dough is rolled out and then cut into shapes with a knife or cookie cutters.

 Examples: sugar cookie dough, gingerbread cookies, chocolate peppermint sugar cookies

-Freezing: Shape the dough into a flat disk about 1 inch thick.
-Double wrap it with plastic wrap and label it with the date.
+- Shape the dough into a flat disk about 1 inch thick.
+Double wrap with plastic wrap and label with the date.

 In general, you can freeze cookie dough for up to 3 months.
 Do you have other cookie time saver tips?
 I'm sure my other readers would love to hear about it.
 Share them in a comment below.